Building for the Next Generation

-Skip to main content
+Skip to content

 University of Minnesota, Pioneer Hall

-The Pioneer Hall project consists of a complete renovation of the oldest dormitory on the University of Minnesota campus.
-The project included demolishing the center cores of the existing 5-story 1928 and 1932 constructed dormitories on the UMN Twin Cities campus and replacing with new CIP structure connecting the two buildings in the center.
-The North/South running wings of each building remained in place and were demolished down to structure while leaving existing street-facing exterior walls in place.
-The program includes 400 dorm rooms 756 beds with supporting Community spaces and a state-of-the-art dining facility consisting of eight serving venues and a seating capacity of 850 occupants.
+The North/South running wings of each building remained in place and were demolished down to the structure while leaving existing street-facing exterior walls in place.
+The updated space now includes 400 dorm rooms 756 beds with supporting Community spaces and a state-of-the-art dining facility consisting of eight serving venues and a seating capacity of 850 occupants.

 Location